-Indicat ors: - Is there an automatic review of the lawfulness of detention?
+Indicators: - Is there an automatic review of the lawfulness of detention?
 Yes 🗌 No

-The law regulates the modalities and the time frame of detention in Centres for identifications and Expulsions (CIEs) of the asylum seekers.
+The law regulates the modalities and the time frame of detention in Centres for identifications and Expulsions (CIEs) of the asylum seekers219.
 According to art.
 21(2) of Law 25/2008 read in conjunction with art.
 14.3 of the TU 286/1998, the chief of the Questura (Immigration Office of the Police) orders the detention and the decision must be validated within 48 hours by the competent judge of peace.
-In this regard, some legal experts have argued that these validation hearings are deeply flawed and are really a mere formality.
-Moreover, contrary to similar proceedings for EU citizens, the judge deciding the
+In the occasion of the validation the person concerned is assisted by a lawyer and has the opportunity to be heard by the judge.
+The judge should verify both procedural and substantive elements of the complaint and in theory they have the possibility to proceed with an independent and rigorous scrutiny.